skiano/elmer-fudd/README.md

 ### mockFn

-`mockFn` is a helper for creating simple spies.
-It is not as comprehensive as `jest.fn()`, but if you need something more robust there is no reason you cannot use something like [sinon](https://sinonjs.org/) instead.
+`mockFn()` returns a mock function you can use in your specs.
+It is not a comprehensive solution, but if you need something more robust there is no reason you cannot use something like [sinon](https://sinonjs.org/) instead.